telerik/winforms-docs/gridview/rows/selected-rows-and-current-row.md

 ## IsCurrent

-The property __IsCurrent__determines which row is the current one.
+The property __IsCurrent__ determines which row is the current one.
 There can be only one current row or no current row if IsCurrent is set to null.

-Most themes visualizes it in a similar way to the way selected rows are visualized although technically IsCurrent and IsSelected are independent of one another. __IsCurrent__functionality is related to the keyboard support.
+Most themes visualizes it in a similar way to the way selected rows are visualized although technically IsCurrent and IsSelected are independent of one another. __IsCurrent__ functionality is related to the keyboard support.

-Use the following code snippet to remove the current row:#_[C#] Clearing the current row_
+Use the following code snippet to remove the current row:

 {{source=..\SamplesCS\GridView\Rows\SelectedRowAndCurrentRow.cs region=currentRow}}
 {{source=..\SamplesVB\GridView\Rows\SelectedRowAndCurrentRow.vb region=currentRow}}